underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 ~~~

 <div class="solution">
-The code is very similar to `Box`, except that we need both type parameters:
+The code is an adaptation of our invariant generic sum type pattern, with another type parameter:

 ~~~ scala
 sealed trait Sum[A, B]